-A lot of work is going around towards filling in the vacant posts and on improving the quality of teachers by providing them with training and access to technology such as smart classes to make their job in the classroom much easier.
+A lot of work is going around towards filling in the vacant posts and improving the quality of teachers by providing them with training and access to technology such as smart classes to make their job in the classroom much easier.
 However, owing to the scale of this issue, even if all the teacher interventions happen to start delivering quality teachers, this is going to take a lot of time.
 What about the students in the meanwhile?
 Do we want to continue to play around with their future while we fix the issue with the teachers?
-We at iDream Education strongly believe that it is time now to shift the focus from teacher centric thought process to the one, which puts a child at the center.
-We believe that student centric digital literacy is the future and that’s where lies the root of rural education transformation.
+We at iDream Education strongly believe that it is time now to shift the focus from a teacher-centric thought process to one, which puts a child at the center.
+We believe that student-centric digital literacy is the future and that’s where lies the root of rural education transformation.

-A child is inquisitive, does not have any fear and owing to ever growing smartphone and android penetration is also aware of how to operate a touch-based device.
-Why not leverage this familiarity and shift the technology from the hands of the teacher and give it to the child.
-The TABLAB has been designed to do exactly this.
-Simple and hassle free design ensures that it is easy to operate, use and manage and the interesting, engaging content across 5 different categories ensures that children have fun while learning.
+A child is inquisitive, does not have any fear, and owing to ever-growing smartphone and android penetration is also aware of how to operate a touch-based device.
+Why not leverage this familiarity and shift the technology from the hands of the teacher and give it to the child?
+This is exactly what our TABLAB solution the iPrep Digital Library is for.
+The simple and hassle-free design ensures that it is easy to operate, use and manage and the interesting, engaging content across 5 different categories ensures that children have fun while learning.

-To conclude, while we appreciate the work being done to fill up the vacant posts with qualified professionals and to further provide the adequate training to the teachers, it is time now where we need to also simultaneously look for solutions which make the lives of our teachers simple rather than complicated.
-Once we understand their psychology and fine tune any interventions to be done in the school according to that, we will be fostering an environment where teachers will be happy and will therefore find the right motivations to work with their students.
+To conclude, while we appreciate the work our government is doing to fill up the vacant posts with qualified professionals and to further provide adequate training to the teachers, it is time now that we need to also simultaneously look for solutions which make the lives of our teachers simple instead of complicating it.
+Once we understand their psychology and fine-tune any interventions to cover in the school according to that, we will be fostering an environment where teachers will be happy and will therefore find the right motivations to work with their students.